PostHog/posthog.com/contents/docs/libraries/next-js.md

 </MultiLanguage>

+PostHog is now set up and ready to go.
 Files and components accessing PostHog on the client-side need the `'use client'` directive.

 ### Accessing PostHog using the provider